ngreifer/WeightIt/README.md

     #> treat         1214.1      798.2   1.521    0.128 -350.3 2778.4
     #> Standard error: HC0 robust (adjusted for estimation of weights)

-The tables below contains the available methods in *WeightIt* for estimating weights for binary, multi-category, and continuous treatments.
-Many of these methods do not require any other package to use; see `vignette("installing-packages")` for information on how to install packages that are used.
+The tables below contain the available methods in *WeightIt* for estimating weights for binary, multi-category, and continuous treatments.
+Some of these methods require installing other packages to use; see `vignette("installing-packages")` for information on how to install them.

 #### Binary Treatments